CACTUS Journal Policies

 AI Use Guidelines

-• Not permitted: generating or fabricating substantive content, data and/or results; producing deceptive images/figures; creating citations that were not verified; or using AI in ways that obscure authors’ intellectual contribution.
+• Not permitted: generating or fabricating substantive content, data and/or results; producing deceptive images/figures; creating citations that have not been verified; or using AI in ways that obscure authors’ own intellectual contribution.

-• Permitted: basic utilities like language improvement (grammar, spelling, clarity), formatting assistance and limited support that does not generate novel scholarly claims.
+• Permitted: basic support such as language improvement, grammar correction, spelling, clarity, formatting assistance, or other limited uses that do not generate original scholarly claims.

-Mandatory AI disclosure: If AI tools were used beyond basic utilities, authors must include an AI Use Declaration section before the References, stating tool name and version, what was used for and how outputs were verified.
+Mandatory AI disclosure: If AI tools were used beyond basic utilities, authors must include an AI Use Declaration section before the References, indicating the tool name and version, what it was used for, and how its outputs were reviewed and verified.

 Confidentiality and peer review

-Reviewers and editors must not upload manuscripts (or substantial parts) to external AI tools that could compromise confidentiality or data protection.
+Reviewers and editors must not upload manuscripts, or substantial parts of manuscripts, to external AI tools where confidentiality or data protection could be compromised.

-Non-compliance may result in rejection, correction, or retraction, depending on severity.
+Non-compliance may lead to rejection, correction, or retraction, depending on the seriousness of the case.

 Editorial Policies and Publication Ethics